lauracs24/lauracs24/README.md

 # Laura

-⚖️ Law Graduate → 💻 Future Software Engineer
 📍 London, UK
-🌱 Transitioning into full-stack development
+🌱 Transitioning into development
 🤝 Volunteer Web Developer at a disability support charity

 ---

 ## 🚀 About Me

-I’m a career-switcher moving from law into software development, driven by a passion for building impactful, user-focused applications.
+I’m a career-switcher moving from law into development, driven by a passion for building impactful, user-focused applications.

 With a background in legal analysis, I bring strong problem-solving, attention to detail, and structured thinking into tech.